 Tumeric Ginger supplements

-Doctor Recommended (My Doctor and also Dr. Bonilla at Stanford) for supporting brain function.
+My GP and also Dr. Bonilla at Stanford recommended for supporting brain function.

 Ubiquinol absorb QH- 200mg (Jarrow Formulas) Brand is important here.